Quartic level repulsion in a quantum chaotic three-body system without symplectic symmetry: Introduction

-In this work we consider a quantum gas of three interacting bodies and search for signatures of chaos in the spectral statistics.
+In this work we consider a quantum gas of three interacting bodies in three dimensions and search for signatures of chaos in the spectral statistics.
 Specifically, we consider three contact-interacting quantum particles in a spherical harmonic trap, modeling the dynamics of cold neutral atoms.
-We utilize semi-analytic and numerical techniques that allow for accurate calculation of the energy spectrum~\cite{kestner2007level, liu2009virial, liu2010three, werner2006unitary, Werner2006unitarygas, werner2008trapped, kerin2023energetics}.
-In the strongly-interacting (unitary) limit where explicit solutions of the three-body problem are known, we find either Poissonian or clustered, ``stick'', statistics depending on a commensurability condition for the mass ratio.
-The non-Poissonian stick statistics are reminiscent of the (noninteracting) harmonic oscillator, a paradigmatic example of an atypical integrable system not following the BGS conjecture~\cite{Berry1997,Drod1991, Chakrabarti2003}.
+We utilize semi-analytic and numerical techniques that allow for accurate calculation of the energy spectrum as a function of the scattering length $a_s$, which parametrizes the strength of the contact interaction~\cite{kestner2007level, liu2009virial, liu2010three, werner2006unitary, Werner2006unitarygas, werner2008trapped, kerin2023energetics}.
+The strongly-interacting limit, $a_s\to\infty$, is a special case known as the unitary limit because the cross section is maximized under the constraint of a unitary scattering process \cite{braaten2013universal}.
+In this case, explicit solutions of the three-body problem are known and we find either Poissonian or clustered, ``stick'', statistics depending on a commensurability condition for the mass ratio.
+The non-Poissonian stick statistics are reminiscent of the (non-interacting) harmonic oscillator, a paradigmatic example of an atypical integrable system not following the BGS conjecture~\cite{Berry1977,Drod1991, Chakrabarti2003}.
 For finite interaction strength we observe a continuous transition between regular behavior for strong interactions and chaotic behavior for weak interactions.
 Curiously, we observe strong level repulsion and other statistical signatures consistent with $\beta=4$.
 This is unusual because the time-reversible and spinless nature of this system implies $\beta=1$~\cite{Haake2018}.
 The system's other symmetries may be responsible for this result~\cite{joyner2014gse}.